The Astrophysical Journal

 We determine a precise orbital period, 0.16537398 days, based on an unambiguous 14 yr cycle count.
 We describe a simple phase-matching technique used in the period search.
 The UV continuum and UBVR photometry show a single-humped orbital modulation; the I-band light curve shows a double-humped "ellipsoidal" shape.
 The deeper I-band minimum occurs at inferior conjunction of the mass donor, which suggests that heating of the L1 point dominates over gravity darkening.
 I-band light-curve modeling suggests i 50°.
 Orbital radial velocity variations of semiamplitude 91 ± 10 km s-1 were found in the C IV emission.
 Combining with the published value Ks = 202 ± 3 km s-1, this yields q = 0.45 ± 0.05.
 Assuming a Roche lobe-filling main-sequence mass donor and adopting the empirical ZAMS mass-radius relation, we obtain Ms = 0.375 ± 0.014 M☉, Mwd = 0.83 ± 0.10 M☉, and i = 45° ± 4°.

 Dartmouth Digital Commons Citation

 Haswell, Carole A.; Patterson, Joseph; Thorstensen, John R.; and Hellier, Coel, "Pulsations and Accretion Geometry in YY Draconis: A Study Based on Hubble Space Telescope Observations" (1997).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2287.